-For security and network maintenance purposes, authorized individuals within Sinclair may monitor, intercept, and review, without further notice, every employee's activities using the Company's electronic resources and communications systems, including but not limited to email (incoming and outgoing), voice mail recordings, instant messages, and Internet and social media postings and activities, and you consent to such monitoring by your acknowledgment of this Policy.
+For security and network maintenance purposes, authorized individuals within Sinclair may monitor, intercept, and review at any time by any lawful means, without further notice, every employee's activities using the Company's electronic resources and communications systems, including but not limited to email (incoming and outgoing), voice mail recordings, instant messages, Internet access and usage, and social media postings and activities, and you consent to such monitoring by your acknowledgment of this Policy.
 This includes any personally owned or third-party systems intentionally or unintentionally connected to Sinclair's networks and systems, including wireless access points.
 To be very clear: you should not have any expectation of personal privacy in any communication using Company owned equipment.